hugobiais/call-gigi/README.md

    Always keep your tone playful, engaging, and warm.
 Let your personality shine through in every question, and guide users step-by-step as if you’re chatting with an old friend who’s here to help them find love.
    ```

+   After you've created the agent (and once you have a phone number to link to the agent), you have to use the [Retell API](https://docs.retellai.com/api-references/update-phone-number) to set the `inbound_webhook_url` to your endpoint.
+That's super important, otherwise the agent won't be able to call you when it gets inbound calls (the way to change that on the UI is not existant as of today 24/01/25, and on the agent page it doesn't work).
+To use the Retell API, you need to set up an API key in the Retell dashboard.
+Definitely something to improve in the future and integrate to configuration with CLI or something like that.

 4. **Environment Configuration**

    - Copy the `.env.example` file to create a new `.env` file